-Resource Monitor is a useful tool in Windows 11/10 that helps us find how much resources are being put to use or used over time through a graphical representation.
-This way, it helps us check the performance counters of specific resources and decide on a course of action to improve the performance.
-There are many ways via which you can launch Resource Monitor and use the application for tracing the Performance Data.
+Resource Monitor is a useful tool in Windows 11/10 that shows graphical representations of how resources are being used over time.
+This allows us to check the performance counters of specific resources and decide on a course of action to improve performance.
+There are many ways to launch Resource Monitor and use the application to trace Performance Data.

 How to use Resource Monitor in Windows 11/10